Mr-Pepe/lintel/docs/index.rst

 Credits
 =======

-pydocstyle is a rename and continuation of pep257, a project created by Vladimir Keleshev.
+pydoclint is a rename and continuation of pep257, a project created by Vladimir Keleshev.

 Maintained by Amir Rachum and Sambhav Kothari.